 Geared toward working adults, the classes are offered in an evening, weekend and online format.
 This flexible scheduling accommodates dual degree students as well, since clinical classes are held during the day.

 The M.H.A. curriculum is designed to support health services management professionals.
 Courses provide an opportunity for students to develop their management skills and expand their understanding of the health care delivery system.

 Students must complete 48 semester hours to earn the M.H.A. degree.
-The health care administration coursework is primarily available online, but students are required to attend three on campus Executive Residency Workshops as part of our new curriculum.
+The health care administration program can be completed entirely online.
 Visit the health care administration section of our website for more information and specifics about the M.H.A. degree.

 The M.P.H. program is designed to provide students with the skills to lead community efforts in improving the health of populations of all ages.
 Courses provide the opportunity for students to develop skills in identifying, resolving and preventing health problems that affect communities and populations.

 Students must complete 45 semester hours to earn the M.P.H. degree.
 The public health program will recognize up to 6 credit hours from the clinical program toward completion of a dual degree.
 Visit the public health section of our website for more information and specifics about the M.P.H. degree.